Best Horizontal Carry Knives – Continuous Update

 The SRKT Siwi is a result of a collaboration between knife maker Chris Williams and retired Army vet, Darrin Sirois.
 The end product is a small, tactical fixed blade that is a practical camping, fishing or bushcraft knife.

-The overall aesthetic of the SiWi is undeniable tactical, but this knife surprised us in the field where we found it excelled as a camp knife or a backup bushcraft knife.
-The thick spine, tall flat grind and super grippy handle make it an ideal outdoor tool.
+The overall aesthetic of the SiWi is undeniably tactical, but this knife surprised us in the field where we found it excelled as a camp knife or a backup bushcraft knife.
+The thick spine, tall flat grind, and super grippy handle make it an ideal outdoor tool.

 About the Sheath